pinobatch/little-things-nes/x816-things/README.md

 multicarts despite everything that's broken about its code from having been tested exclusively on emulators of the time.

-Most files were modified around February 2001, but the CHR was a year newer (March 2002) to make the font more legible.
+Most files were modified around February 2001; the CHR was a year newer (March 2002) to make the font more legible.
 The title screen was modified on 2003-11-01, presumably to remove confusing references to an unfinished 2-player mode, and there also appears to be a PIF